OpenSrcCM/CM-Plan-Site/README.md

 :notebook: ***NOTES***:

 > 1. The arguments to ./cm-plan-service.bsh correspond to release values Major, minor, and patch respectively. refer to [semantic versioning](http://semver.org/) for details.
 > 2. It is recommended you use the latest Major minor patch values per the CM-Plan-Site [releases](https://github.com/cmguy/CM-Plan-Site/releases) page for initial `git clone` executions.
+If no patch value is indicated, enter "0" for the patch argument.

 This is a website running from your workstations memory.
 At this point you have a working example of a website running on your workstation in a Virtual Machine (VM).
 Everything used to create and deploy this website is available to you via the git repo CM-Plan-Site directory.